Ogirimah/Udacity-Trivia-App/backend/README.md

 ## Endpoints

 The endpoints are prefixed with the domain that the project is running from.
-So for a local deployment setup, the endpoints will be prfixed by the localhost and port number, ie `http://localhost:5000`.
+So for a local deployment setup, the endpoints will be prfixed by the localhost and port number, i.e `http://localhost:5000`.

 Below are the endpoints the frontend sends requests to.

 ### List of Endpoints